Columns and Rows

 Spacing

-Since you can not set a margin in iced and often want to have a spacing between elements.
+Because you cannot set margins in Iced and often want to add space between elements.

-Columns and rows have the spacing method to set the spacing.
+Columns and rows provide a spacing method to control the gap/spacing.

 let some_column = iced::widget::column![